See if you qualify for free egg freezing.

 Genetic screening

-As part of the process, you’ll also be required to do genetic testing via blood test or saliva sample.
+As part of the process, you’ll also be required to do a genetic carrier screening via blood test or saliva sample.
 This helps ensure that embryos resulting from your eggs will lead to a viable pregnancy and that a child won't be born with severe disease.

 In line with ASRM guidance, in most conditions where carrying one copy of a particular gene won't impact the child themselves, you can still qualify for the Split program.